Mathijs-Bakker/test-explorer.nvim/README.md

 I am quite a n00b with Lua and lacking best practices concerning NeoVim plugins.
 So bear with me ;)

-## The problem this plugin should solve
+## :hot_pepper: The problem this plugin should solve
 Run C# tests in your project.
 And receive the test results in a split.

 ```